 From the mid-1990s the most common treatment was a combination of antiretroviral drugs, which were first available in 1987.
 Antiretroviral drugs have meant an extension of active lives for those with HIV/AIDS.
 Those without permanent residence in New Zealand do not have access to free treatment for HIV/AIDS.

-The most recent breakthrough in HIV prevention is the availability of a daily pill that people at risk can take to prevent HIV infection.
+The most recent breakthrough in HIV prevention is the availability of a pill that people at risk can take daily to prevent HIV infection.
 Pharmac (New Zealand’s drug-purchasing agency) announced in 2018 that it would publicly fund the use of the HIV Pre-Exposure Prophylaxis (PrEP) drug for people at high risk of HIV infection.
-Access to this drug, brand name Truvada, was funded from 1 March 2018.
+Access to this drug, Truvada, was funded from 1 March 2018.
 PrEP drugs have reduced rates of HIV infections in other countries through significantly reducing the chance of acquiring HIV through sexual contact.
 Approximately 4,000 New Zealanders were eligible to access this drug.

 From 1985 all blood for transfusion was screened for HIV.
-In 1992 Parliament extended the provisions of the Human Rights Act, making it illegal to discriminate on the basis of sexual orientation or presence in the body of organisms capable of causing illness (a reference to HIV).
+In 1992 Parliament extended the provisions of the Human Rights Act, making it illegal to discriminate on the basis of sexual orientation or the presence in the body of organisms capable of causing illness (a reference to HIV).
 However, in 2004 government concern at the potential cost of treatment led it to deny permanent residence to those who tested positive for HIV.
 In 2005 HIV tests for visitors planning to stay a year or more were introduced.
 Waivers of this requirement were available for family members of New Zealand citizens and permanent residents and for a fixed quota of refugees.

 Aucklander Glenn Mills was diagnosed as HIV-positive in May 2007 but continued to have unprotected sex.
 Seven of about 80 of his partners who were later tested had contracted HIV.
 Mills faced 28 charges, including wounding and attempting to wound with reckless disregard, and infecting and attempting to infect with a disease, when he was found dead in his jail cell in 2009.